-2. Pledge of livestock A general lien on livestock to secure the claims of lending institutions and co-operatives authorised to carry out such transactions by the competent authority of the canton in which they have their seat may be established without transfer of possession by entry in a public register and notification to the debt collection office.
+2. Pledge of livestock

+^f 1 A general lien on livestock to secure the claims of lending institutions and co-operatives authorised to carry out such transactions by the competent authority of the canton in which they have their seat may be established without transfer of possession by entry in a public register and notification to the debt enforcement office.

-The Federal Council regulates the keeping of the register.
+2 The Federal Council regulates the keeping of the register.580